Momentum-Safe/CLI-MSafe/README.md

 # CLI-MSafe

-CLI tool for Momentum Safe
+The CLI interface for Momentum Safe.